 ✦ There are also some organizations that can help to assist you in the disposal of gasoline in a safe manner.
 Check the section in yellow pages under “Government” to help you locate any organizations regarding gasoline recycling and hazardous types of waste disposal centers.
 Their services of these centers will cost you for disposal, but this is much better than having to suffer any consequences you might incur, financially, criminally or otherwise with disposing of any gasoline dangerously.

-✦ Old cans that were used for gasoline storage should always be filled with water & then taken to a gasoline recycling center if they are no longer needed.
+✦ Old cans that were used for gasoline storage should always be filled with water and then taken to a gasoline recycling center if they are no longer needed.
 If you can not find a gasoline recycling center available in your area, contact a local service station as they will have information that could help you.

 ✦ You might also be able to contact a local auto mechanic or automotive parts store.
 Some of these will also accept gasoline for recycling, but there is sometimes a disposal fee charge.